flavorly/vanilla-components/README.md

 Thanks to:
 - [VariantJS](https://github.com/variantjs/vue) - Base Inspiration & Code - Thanks to Alfonsobries
 - [VueUse](https://github.com/vueuse/vueuse) - How we could we not credit this?
-- [RobertBoes] - For all the time helping with Troubleshooting
+- [RobertBoes](https://github.com/RobertBoes) - For all the time helping with Troubleshooting
+- [Enzo Innocenzi](https://github.com/innocenzi) - For the inspiration & help!
 - All my friends, that could stay online while i was whispering all day long!

 ## Contribution